 By the end of the 19th century, St. Louis had become the largest processor of chewing and pipe tobacco in the United States, and the Christian Peper Building played a vital role in the local tobacco industry.
 Designed by native German Frederich Raeder, the six-story building was built in the Victorian Italianate style and once stored tobacco for the Christian Peper Tobacco Company.
 At one time, the building’s plank floors were slanted so workers could roll large tobacco barrels down toward the Mississippi.
 In 1906, the company produced a series of racy cards for their Turkish brand Kadee cigarettes—one of the first uses of artistically-posed nude models for advertising.

 In 1971, the City of St. Louis officially recognized the building as a City Landmark.
-Today, the Christian Peper Building is known as Raeder Place and houses residential apartments, the Old Spaghetti Factory, and the offices of Abstrakt Marketing Group.
+Today, the Christian Peper Building is known as Raeder Place and houses residential apartments, multiple options for loft living in Downtown in St. Louis, the Old Spaghetti Factory, and the offices of Abstrakt Marketing Group.